10 Essential UI/UX Design Questions for Interview

 This can help you focus on the most important things for the user.
 It enables you to evaluate how people view their use of the product compared to any analysis data that you have.

-That’s all questions for reference of an UI/UX interview.
+That’s all the 10 essential UI/UX design questions for interview.
 Any question suggested adding, please put it in the comment area.

 See more interview questions here: